praw-dev/praw/docs/package_info/glossary.rst

   and its base-36 id.
 An example would be ``t3_1h4f3``, where the ``t3`` signals that it is a :class:`.Submission`, and the submission ID is ``1h4f3``.

-  Here is a list of the six different types of objects returned from reddit:
+  Here is a list of the six different types of objects returned from Reddit:

   .. _fullname_t1: